 (3) Each of the original signed authorisation statement and the 3 copies is a completed authorisation statement for the purposes of this regulation.

-(4) If a relevant person for the vehicle is present at the place from which the vehicle is to be towed, the towing worker must give 1 completed authorisation to the relevant person before starting to tow the vehicle.
+(4) If a relevant person for the vehicle is present at the place from which the vehicle is to be towed, the towing worker must give 1 completed authorisation statement to the relevant person before starting to tow the vehicle.

 Penalty for this subregulation: a fine of $9 000.